Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Experiments

-To stress the effectiveness of our method, we implement multiple strong baselines on the SSDG datasets: \begin{itemize} \item \textbf{DA}: Train the model on the labeled and unlabeled source domains simultaneously via different DA methods and test the performance on the agnostic target domains. \item \textbf{DG}: Train the model on single labeled source domain by using domain-label irrelevant DG methods. \item \textbf{DA+DG}: Train domain-specific pseudo labeling model on each unlabeled source domain with the labeled source domain via different DA methods, and then train the model on the labeled source domain and the unlabeled source domains with pseudo labels using DG methods. \item \textbf{SSL}: Train on the labeled and unlabeled source domains via different semi-supervised learning methods and then test the performance on the target domains. \end{itemize}
+To stress the effectiveness of our method, we implement extensive strong baselines under the close-set SSDG setting: \begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item \textbf{DA}: The model is trained on the labeled and unlabeled source domains simultaneously using different DA methods, and tested on unseen target domain. \item \textbf{DG}: The model is trained merely on the labeled source domain using single DG approaches, and then tested on unseen target domain. \item \textbf{DA+DG}: A pseudo labeling model is trained for each unlabeled source domain using different DA methods to obtain pseudo labels.
+Then, the pseudo-labeled and true-labeled data are used to train a DG model using different DG methods, leaving the DG model to be evaluated. \item \textbf{SSL}: The model is trained using different semi-supervised learning methods on the labeled and unlabeled source domains, and then evaluated on the unseen target domain. \end{itemize}

-We compare our method with these baselines on PACS, Digits, and Office-Home benchmarks, where the results are reported in Table \ref{tab:pacs}, Table \ref{tab:digits}, and Table \ref{tab:office}, respectively.
-From these tables, we can see that our method is superior to other methods by a large margin, especially on PACS and Digits-DG benchmarks.